Tutel: Adaptive Mixture-of-Experts at Scale: Background Motivation

 \paragraph{MoE as the Key to Exa-scale Deep Learning.} MoE is differentiated from existing scale-up approaches for DNNs (i.e., increasing the depth or width of DNNs) in terms of its high cost-efficiency.
 Specifically, enrolling more model parameters (experts) in MoE layers does not increase the computational cost per token.
 Nowadays, MoE is considered as a key technology for hyper-scale DL with its state-of-the-art results shown in previous works~\cite{switch-transformer,v-moe,gshard,glam}.
 Currently, many state-of-the-art frameworks (e.g., DeepSpeed~\cite{deepspeed}, Fairseq~\cite{fairseq}, etc.) have already supported MoE.

-\paragraph{Dynamic workload of MoE.} The root cause of dynamic workload of MoE is due to two reasons. \textbf{1) Token routing mechanism.} MoE layers route each token to multiple experts dynamically and the distribution of tokens is often uneven across experts.
-This makes the workload of each expert dynamically change at every iteration as shown in \cref{fig:workload}. \textbf{\mbox{2) Dynamic} expert capacity.} The workload of each expert is capped by \textit{expert capacity}, which is defined as the maximum number of tokens for one expert.
-Expert capacity depends on the number of tokens per batch $T$, the number of global experts $E$, top-$k$ routing ($1 \le k \le E$), and capacity factor $f$ ($f\ge1$) as follows:
+\paragraph{Dynamic Workload of MoE.} \blue{The root cause of dynamic workload of MoE comes from its token routing mechanism.
+Specifically, MoE layers dynamically route each token to multiple experts, where the distribution of tokens is often uneven across experts.} This makes the workload of each expert dynamically change at every iteration as shown in \cref{fig:workload}. \blue{\textit{Expert Capacity} is a common practice to indicate the workload of each expert, which is the number of tokens that an expert receives to deal with.}

-$f$ is dynamically adjusted during training, which contributes to dynamic workload -- it is increased/decreased when the token distribution is uneven/even~\cite{switch-transformer,base-layers}.
+Expert capacity depends on the number of tokens per batch $T$, the number of global experts $E$, top-$k$ routing ($1 \le k \le E$), and the capacity factor $f$ ($f\ge1$) as follows:

+\blue{$f=1$ is the minimum value indicating the most even token distribution.
+A larger $f$ value indicates more imbalanced token routing, which means that an expert has to deal with more tokens. }

+\blue{Most existing MoE frameworks~\cite{fairseq,gshard,deepspeed-moe,alpa} simply set $f$ to a static upper bound of capacity factor $f_{upper}$ (i.e., $f=f_{upper}$) so that different iterations always perform a static amount of computation.} \blue{However, static computation based on $f_{upper}$ not only introduces unnecessary computations but also may drop excessive tokens from training if $f_{upper}$ is not set to a sufficiently large value, which potentially impacts the model accuracy. } \blue{To tackle this, throughout this paper, we consider a system (like \tutel{}) that supports MoE training using the minimum required $f$ that incurs neither unneeded computation nor dropped tokens, as using $f=f_{upper}$ does.
+Based on this mechanism, we explore further optimization opportunities while $f$ varying across training steps. }

+\paragraph{MoE Frameworks.} While GShard~\cite{gshard} provides a computation logic that ensures algorithmic correctness of MoE, several popular MoE frameworks~\cite{fairseq,deepspeed-moe} follow the same logic but perform poorly on a large scale.
+Fast/\blue{FasterMoE}~\cite{he2022fastermoe} proposes different gating algorithms that are not computationally equivalent with GShard.
+Furthermore, it proposes \textit{shadow expert} and \textit{smart schedule} that \blue{deliver only conditional benefits when imbalanced token distribution persists for a long time, while may harm throughput otherwise.} \blue{On the other hand,} \tutel{} pursues keeping the same computation logic as GShard and \blue{achieving} a deterministic gain \blue{over any environments in general,} which adapts MoE frameworks to exa-scale without harming algorithmic results.